Disney logo

-The Disney logo is the corporate logo of The Walt Disney Company since 1956.
+The Disney logo is the corporate logo of the Walt Disney Company since 1956.
 It is based on a stylized autograph of Walt Disney.
-Aside from being used by The Walt Disney Company, various Disney divisions and products use the same style/font in their logos, although with some differences depending on the company.
+Aside from being used by the Walt Disney Company, various Disney divisions and products use the same style/font in their logos, although with some differences depending on the company.
 The D in the Disney logo makes use of the golden ratio three times.

 Variations

-The Walt Disney Company

-The name of "The Walt Disney Company" has changed several times, and so has the logo.

-Walt Disney Productions

-In the international trailers of the co-produced 1980 film Popeye, there was a dark blue Mickey head with waves in sky blue and in blue background, the words "Walt Disney" in the original signature script are on the top and the word "PRODUCTIONS" is on the bottom.

-The trailer was considered lost media until when the trailer and the logo were rediscovered on the Greek VHS release of Donald Duck Goes West.
-Also, the Popeye trailer that had this logo was rediscovered again on the Australian VHS release of Summer Magic.

-On July 21, 2024, the logo along with the Popeye trailer were officially once again found in the Australian VHS copy print of Pollyanna.